HimanshuR321/SoC-IITB-2025-Trackathon/Week2/README.md

 Inside the `Week2` folder:

 - `Practice Questions/`
-  - `Practice_Set1.md`: Core beginner-friendly questions that’ll flex your logical muscles.
+  - `Practice_Set1`: Core beginner-friendly questions that’ll flex your logical muscles.
-  - `Practice_Set2.md`: Slightly moderate ones, builds on Set 1 — designed to make you think.
+  - `Practice_Set2`: Slightly moderate ones, builds on Set 1 — designed to make you think.
 - `Reading Material/`
-  - `Reference Notes (Handwritten).pdf`: Possibly one of the best handwritten JavaScript note collections I could share with you (though not created by me - but I wish I had).
+  - `Reference Notes (Handwritten)`: Possibly one of the best handwritten JavaScript note collections I could share with you (though not created by me - but I wish I had).
 Don’t blindly memorize — read, understand, and absorb the logic.

 📌 **Note**: Don’t blindly memorize from the notes like it’s a viva — read to understand.
 JavaScript is not a parrot game.